 3. Make it pretty!
 Appearance is a category on the scorecard.

 4. Be prepared to explain your cocktail, or tell a story about it.

 5. After serving your cocktail to everyone, we will vote.
 Categories include: 1) Taste 2) Visual Appeal 3) Creative Name 4) Originality

 6. We will supply appetizers and munchies for all, and a prize for the cocktail champions!

 7. Let the games begin!

-The Food for the Couples Cocktail Contest Party
+The Menu for the Cocktail Party

 Food is an important element of any party, particularly one where adult beverages will be served!